 In this blog post, I would like to talk about the importance of the parent-child relationship.
 And I want to study this concept by analyzing the creation of Adam and Eve.

-When God created Adam and Eve, His intention was that they should have lived in intimacy with Him and with each other.
-In fact, when the unborn baby is inside his/her mother’s womb, the baby begins to develop a bond or connection with her, a bond that prepares him/her for the parent-child attachment later in life.
-This relationship can be represented as an affiliation and interaction of the parent with the unborn baby, and the parents’ desire to welcome him/her.
+When God created Adam and Eve, he intended that they should live in intimacy with Him and with each other.
+When the unborn baby is inside his/her mother’s womb, the baby begins to develop a bond or connection with her.
+This bond prepares him/her for the parent-child attachment later in life.
+This relationship represented the affiliation and interaction of the parent with the unborn baby.
+And also, the parents’ desire to welcome him/her.

-In order for the infant to learn how to interact with the new environment, he or she needs to develop biologically and cognitively.
-Whereas many mammals are physically able to defend themselves or run away from a threat just right after being born, God created humans in a way that requires them to be dependent for years before they develop the capacities to adapt to the world and live in it.
+For the infant to learn how to interact with the new environment, he or she needs to develop biologically and cognitively.
+Whereas many mammals are physically able to defend themselves or run away from a threat right after being born, God created humans in a way that requires them to be dependent for years before they develop the capacity to adapt to the world and live in it.
 Infants need to depend on a caregiver to defend them in the face of many threats.

 This fact shows the importance of intimacy with God.
 The Creator intentionally created human beings to live in a community as reciprocating selves.
 A reciprocating self exemplifies an I-Thou relationship based on the Christian concept of the Trinity (Father, Son, and Holy Spirit).

 Just as God lives in a community with the other members of the Godhead, human beings are supposed to relate with other-selves.
 Adam and Eve were created to represent the relational image of God.
 It was a relationship of intimacy, but at the same time, one of differentiation.

 Analyzing the process that human beings follow to establish relationships, it seems that first, the child needs to develop an attachment behavioral system with his/her parents, which will teach him/her how to reciprocate love with another self.
 Later, as an adult, he or she may form a romantic relationship that may lead to matrimony.